 We decided to get there right at 9AM.
 The day was calling for temperatures in the high 90s, so we wanted to get most of the bike ride over before the hottest part of the day.
 We had to wait for a little while for a second employee to show up, but we were able to get our bikes loaded and we were off by about 9:20.
 It took about 35 minutes to get to Fries.
 We were thinking that it was going to be a very long bike ride, but the bike path is actually quite a bit shorter than the distance by car.

 The New River Trail State Park is the longest state park, measuring a total of 57 miles, but only averages about 80 feet wide.
 This is a state park with the purpose of biking, hiking, horseback riding, kayaking, or tubing.
 The guys operating the shuttle service says that most people choose to rent kayaks and float the river along the trail.

 I would recommend getting a copy of the bike map to take along with you.
-The trail map for the South section of the trail can be downloaded here and the map for the north section can be downloaded here.
 This path that we chose mostly takes place in the south section, but you will be 1.2 miles in the north section.

 We decided to go for the section from Fries to Foster Falls because we thought it would be a little more manageable in the heat than the Galax to Foster Falls section.
 The Galax to Fries Junction section would have meant another 8 miles of biking and doesn’t parallel the New River until it reaches Fries Junction.